Top 7 Markets to Visit in France

 Nestled near the River Serein in Northern Burgundy, Noyers-sur-Serein is a lovely medieval village with its half-timbered houses, carved pillars and arches dating from the 13th to 19th centuries.
 It has remained a wine-growing village with many cellar doors opening directly onto the street.
 The village has long attracted entrepreneurs, artists and craftspeople from across the country and overseas.

-Dijon, Burgundy
+Les Halles de Dijon, Burgundy

-Named one of the best markets in France, Les Halles of Dijon is located at the heart of this elegant and historic city.
+Named one of the best markets in France, Les Halles de Dijon is located at the heart of this elegant and historic city.
 The famous covered market hall was designed by Dijon-born Gustave Eiffel, who is best known for his creation, the Eiffel Tower in Paris.
 Open four days a week, visitors can seek out some of the very best foods of France – stalls are overflowing with artisan cheeses, charcuterie, fresh produce, cakes, regional specialties and wine.

 During their cruise along the Burgundy Canal on either hotel barge L’Impressionniste or Finesse, guests are given an escorted tour of Les Halles, often accompanied by their onboard chef who will encourage them to choose some items that he will include in that evening’s dinner menu.